Type-driven Neural Programming by Example: Methodology

 Note that to make our task easier, we further maintain such a separation by type instances for our generated programs, meaning that a potential \emph{identity function} in our dataset might be included in our training set under type instance $Int \rightarrow Int$, then perhaps in our test set under another type instance like $Char \rightarrow Char$.
 We may sometimes still refer to just task functions however, as the distinction is not otherwise relevant.

 An example showing what different components of our dataset items might look like may be found in Figure \ref{fig:datasample}.

-Our full generated dataset consists of the following elements: \begin{itemize} \item the right-hand symbols or operators we allow in our DSL, to be detailed in Section \ref{sec:task}; \item the types of any task function in our dataset; \item sample input-output pairs for different type instances of our task functions; \item a split over training/validation/test sets of any of our tasks, i.e. type instances for a given task function; \item pairs of symbols in our DSL with their corresponding expansion rules (including type annotations for holes); \item types of any expansion rules in our DSL; \item the maximum length encountered among stringified (vanilla model:) input-output sets or (augmented model:) either input-output sets or types; \item mappings to contiguous integers from characters, separated by those used in our input-output sets, in types, or in either; \item the configuration used for data generation to make data reproducible, discussed further in Appendix section \ref{sec:gen-params}; \item the types we generate to instantiate type variables, again for reproducibility purposes, separated by arity based on the number of type parameters they take. \end{itemize}
+Our full generated dataset consists of the following elements: \begin{itemize} \item the right-hand symbols or operators we allow in our DSL, to be detailed in Section \ref{sec:task}; \item the types of any task function in our dataset; \item sample input-output pairs for different type instances of our task functions; \item a split over training/validation/test sets of any of our tasks, i.e. type instances for a given task function; \item pairs of symbols in our DSL with their corresponding expansion rules (including type annotations for holes); \item types of any expansion rules in our DSL; \item NSPS's maximum string length $T$, based on our stringified input-output examples (also taking into account types for the augmented model); \item mappings of characters to contiguous integers so we can construct one-hot encodings covering the minimum required range of characters (tracked separately for input-output, types, and either); \item the configuration used for data generation to make data reproducible, discussed further in Appendix section \ref{sec:gen-params}; \item the types we generate to instantiate type variables, again for reproducibility purposes, separated by arity based on the number of type parameters they take. \end{itemize}

 A brief overview of how to generate such a dataset to train our synthesizer on is shown in Algorithm \ref{alg:gen}.